abduvik/just-enough-series/courses/kubernetes/README.md

 - Getting logs using `kubectl logs`
 - Health Checks for: Liveness (container is healthy), Readness (container ready to serve)
 - Resource Managment to set maximum and minimum resources
-- Persisting data using volumes
+- Persisting data using volumes `spec.volumes[]`.
+Note that this lives only for the pods life, and if we need to presist beyond this we can create a `PersistentVolume`.
 - Ports mapping

 ### Services